Amache: World War II Debate on Citizenship

 Example Keywords & Catalog Subject Headings

-The Blair Caldwell African American Research Library collections focus on African American history and culture in Colorado and the West, and also feature many primary source collections.
+The Special Collections and Archives at the Blair-Caldwell African American Research Library focus on African American history and culture in Colorado and the West, and also feature many primary source collections.

-Items from these two departments do not check out and are available to see at the Central Library when we are open.
-Western History and Blair-Caldwell staff are available to assist by phone and email and can provide scans of collection items for your project.
-To contact these two departments, email history@denverlibrary.org or askblaircaldwell@denverlibrary.org and include "National History Day" in your subject line.
-You may also call 720-865-1821.
+Items from these two locations do not check out and are available to see during the hours we are open.
+Our Special Collections staff are available to assist by phone and email and can provide scans of collection items for your project.
+To determine which of these two locations is best for your project, email history@denverlibrary.org and include "National History Day" in your subject line.
+You may also call 720-865-1821 (Central) or 720-865-2401 (Blair-Caldwell).

 Internet Sources